brentgreeff/fat_model_auth/README.md

   if: -> (article, user) { article.author == user }
 ```

-The article model now supports 2 methods:
+The article model now supports the allows instance method, with 2 chains:

 `@article.allows(current_user).to_edit?`

-- called on the edit action.
+- called from the #edit action when using the auth_required before_action.

 `@article.allows(current_user).to_update?`